mguid73/MEGPuritz_Lab_Notebook/_posts/2023-08-24-ROD_Challenge_Protocol_v1.md

 Procedure:
+1. Ethanol bench and trays and wipe dry with paper towels.
-1. Make ASW+SD.
+2. Make ASW+SD.
 Dilute 1.5ml of SD into 3.2L of ASW (for a full water change make up 3 3.2L jars like this)
-2. **Turn off airstones** before moving any baskets, to avoid contamination via aerosols
+3. **Turn off airstones** before moving any baskets, to avoid contamination via aerosols
-3. Remove cups for water change - start with control cups
+4. Remove cups for water change - start with control cups
+5. Remove basket and place it in it's treatment-specific red bin.
-4. Remove basket and pour out either 1/2 the volume or the full volume (depending upon if you're doing a 1/2 or full water change)
+6. Into the "OLD WATER" beaker, pour out either 1/2 the volume or the full volume (depending upon if you're doing a 1/2 or full water change).
+7. Attempt to rinse out the built up algae and poop from the basket- if possible.
+Tilting the basket will help to separate oysters from debris.
-5. If baskets need to be changed, rinse juveniles into new labeled basket with ASW squirt bottle.
+    - If baskets need to be changed, rinse juveniles into new labeled basket with ASW squirt bottle.
 The red bins can be used to catch seawater.
-6. Top off the cup with ASW + SD for a total volume of ~650ml using a beaker to measure.
+8. Top off the cup with ASW + SD (measured in the "NEW WATER" beaker) for a total volume of ~650ml.
-7. Return basket to it's cup and place back in the incubator with airstone.
+9. Return basket to it's cup and place back in the incubator with airstone.
-8. **Turn on airstones** after all water changes are complete.
+10. **Turn on airstones** after all water changes are complete.
+11. Dispose of ROD water -- ask Marta!
-9. Dry and ethanol the bench.
+12. Dry, bleach, and ethanol the benchtop.
-10. Anything that touched ROD-treatment water must be bleached following the Puritz Lab bleaching protocol (see below).
+13. Bleach all glassware, bins, caps, squirt bottles, baskets, etc. following the Puritz Lab bleaching protocol (see below).
-11. Set glassware and other materials to dry on the drying pad.
+14. Set glassware and other materials to dry on the drying pad.
-12. Double check the air bubbles and make sure the incubator is propped open before leaving for the day.
+15. Double check the air bubbles and make sure the incubator is propped open before leaving for the day.
-13. Check ASW stock and text Megan if it needs to be replenished.
+16. Check ASW stock, bleach, and sodium thio and text Megan if any needed to be replenished.
-14. Record water change and any notes in lab notebook.
+17. Record water change and any notes in lab notebook (located on Puritz Lab bench).

 ## Bleaching protocol